 The consequences appear after birth and are varied:

-1. Pathologies of the development of internal organs.
+1. Pathologies of development of internal organs.

-2. Psychological illnesses.
+2. Psychological diseases.

 3. Deviations in the musculoskeletal system and general weakness of physical development.